george-hawkins/arf-drone/notes.md

 This section just covers small items that don't warrant being split out into individual sections.

-* A quadcopter has two clockwise and two counterclockwise motors and there are clockwise and counterclockwise specific propellars, so a pack of two spare propellars contains one of each.
+* A quadcopter has two clockwise and two counterclockwise motors and there are clockwise and counterclockwise specific propellars, so a pack of two spare propellars will contain one of each.
 * When the Pixhawk is buried at the heart of the quadcopter its power LED can be hard to see and its USB port difficult to access so one can buy a module that provides an external LED and USB port.
-This just consists of an extension cable that attaches to the Pixhawk at one end and has a power LED and USB port at the other end that can be mounted somewhere more accessable on the frame.
+This just consists of an extension cable that attaches to the Pixhawk at one end and has a LED and USB port at the other end that can be mounted somewhere more accessable on the frame.

-  The Pixhawk has a GPS and I2C port - the I2C port is shown [here](https://pixhawk.org/modules/pixhawk) as being intended either for the compass or for an I2C splitter.
-As most GPS modules also provide the compass they have two connectors and take up both the GPS port and an I2C port.
-The module providing the external LED and USB port also connects to the I2C port so an I2C splitter is required to connect both it and the compass connector of the GPS module.
+  The Pixhawk has a GPS and an I2C port - the I2C port is shown [here](https://pixhawk.org/modules/pixhawk) as being intended either for the compass or for an I2C splitter.
+As most GPS modules also provide the compass they have two connectors and take up both the GPS port and the I2C port.
+The module providing the external LED and USB port also connects to the I2C port so an I2C splitter is required to connect both it and the compass connector of the GPS module at the same time.

 F450 ARF kit
 ------------

 The Flame Wheel F450 ARF (almost ready to fly) kit is a popular kit recommended by many sites.
-Coming, as it does, with many parts it seems a convenient way to buy almost all the components you need.
-However these kits aren't so popular that you'll necessarily find them at all or at the best price at the normal big brand online sites like Amazon or the bigger technology oriented sites.
+Coming, as it does, with many parts it seems a convenient way to buy many of the components you need.
+However these kits aren't so popular that you'll necessarily find them at all, or at the best price, at the normal big brand online sites like Amazon or the bigger technology oriented sites.

 Searching online however quickly becomes confusing - on different sites there are lists and pictures that clearly involve somewhat different components.